 Desired outcomes

-For each use case, the desired outcomes in terms of recorded obligations are as follows:
+For each use case, the expected outcomes in terms of recorded obligations are as follows:

 Debtor party initiated

-An obligation between the debtor party and the FXP in the source currency of the transfer.
+An obligation between the debtor party and the FXP in the source currency of the transfer The reservation for this has been correctly assigned to the debtor party per 1)a) above.

 An obligation between the FXP and the creditor party in the target currency of the transfer.
+The reservation for this has been correctly assigned to the FXP per 1)b) above.

 Creditor party initiated.

 An obligation between the debtor party and the FXP in the source currency of the transfer.
+The reservation for this has been correctly assigned to the debtor party per 2)a) above.

 An obligation between the FXP and the creditor party in the target currency of the transfer.
+The reservation for this has been correctly assigned to the FXP per 2)b) above.

 Reference currency conversion

 An obligation between the debtor party and the first FXP in the source currency of the transfer.
+The reservation for this has been correctly assigned to the debtor party per 3)a) above.

 An obligation between the first FXP and the second FXP in the reference currency of the transfer.
+The reservation for this has been correctly assigned to the first FXP per 3)b) above.

 An obligation between the second FXP and the creditor party in the target currency of the transfer.
+The reservation for this has been correctly assigned to the second FXP per 3)c) above.

-Derived rules
+Obligations

-The following rules will allow the outcomes reliably to be derived from the reservations and the dependents:
+The following rules will allow the obligations reliably to be derived from the reservations and the dependents:

 If there are no dependencies, then create an obligation between the account where the reservation was created and the analogous account (same currency, same ledger account type) for the participant identified in the transfer.